route1337/terraform-aws-static-site/README.md

 Testing
 -------
-This role is fully tested AWS in a live environment.
+This module is fully tested AWS in a live environment.
 [TESTING.md](TESTING.md) contains details and instructions for testing.

 Donate To Support This Terraform Module